-The Facilitator's Guide provides background on the SBCC-CAT, guidance on using it, and sample tools that will help organizations prepare for the SBCC-CAT:
+The Facilitator's Guide provides background on the SBCC-CAT, guidance on using it, and sample tools that will help the facilitator to prepare organizations for the SBCC-CAT:

 The facilitator should invite an organization to participate (a sample invitation letter is in Annex 1) and become familiar with the organization prior to the assessment (an organizational profile template is provided in Annex 2).
 A sample agenda to facilitate the SBCC-CAT is in Annex 3.